codemann8/alttpr_codetracker_codemann8/README.md

 - Remaining Dungeon Items and Small Keys DO autotrack, unlike the other LttPR trackers.
 - There is a GT Big Key guessing game icon that auto increments a GT BK chest count as chests are collected in GT, this correctly counts the torch if it was viewed but not collected.
 - Some Locations autotrack if an item was viewed but not collected (Cave 45 does not, as there is a bug in the vanilla game), but only in scenarios when you have the ability to get the item, but decide to not collect it.
-- Aga2 is autotracked when you beat Aga2. *This does NOT spoil Fast Ganon in Mystery modes*
+- Aga2 is autotracked when you beat Aga2. *(This does NOT spoil Fast Ganon in Mystery modes)*
 - In Entrance Shuffle, the Dam autotracks when the dam is drained.
 - In Door Shuffle, the Attic autotracks when the TT Attic floor is bombed.
 - In Legacy modes (playing old seeds or playing ROM hacks), the non-progressive bow and silvers track correctly.
-- The current dungeon is auto-pinned when player enters a dungeon, feature is disabled by default (see `Settings` section below)
+- The current dungeon is auto-pinned when player enters a dungeon, feature is disabled by default (see `Customization` section below)
-- Advanced development feature, in Beta and disabled by default, output file when certain items are obtained (see `Settings` section below)
+- Advanced development feature, in Beta and disabled by default, output file when certain items are obtained (see `Customization` section below)
-- Advanced development feature, in Beta and disabled by default, output file when you enter dungeons or overworld (see `Settings` section below)
+- Advanced development feature, in Beta and disabled by default, output file when you enter dungeons or overworld (see `Customization` section below)

 ## Mode-Specific Features:
 #### Entrance Shuffle